MSP - REK

 The average price of all round-trip flights from Minneapolis to Reykjavik clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Minneapolis to Reykjavik, look for departures on Sundays and avoid leaving on a Tuesday, as it's usually the priciest day.
+If you are looking for a flight deal from Minneapolis to Reykjavik, look for departures on Wednesdays and avoid leaving on a Tuesday, as it's usually the priciest day.
 When flying back from Reykjavik, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Minneapolis to Reykjavik?